Skip to main content

 Program Overview

-The online, part-time Graduate Certificate in Clinical Research (CCR) is ideal for individuals with a science background, specialists, residents, fellows and other healthcare professionals seeking to develop essential skills in clinical trial design, research ethics, and more.
+The online, part-time graduate Certificate in Clinical Research (CCR) is ideal for individuals with a science background, specialists, residents, fellows and other healthcare professionals seeking to develop essential skills in clinical trial design, research ethics, and more.
 The program provides a foundation in human clinical research, equipping professionals with the core competencies needed to lead and contribute to groundbreaking medical advancements.
 With courses available year-round it suits working professionals and can be completed independently.
 Furthermore, credits earned from the certificate may be applied toward the Master of Science in Clinical Research program, providing a seamless pathway for future specialization.

 Application Timeline